Inducing Strong Non-Linearities in a Phonon Trapping Quartz Bulk Acoustic Wave Resonator Coupled to a Superconducting Quantum Interference Device: Abstract

 \section{Abstract}

-A system consisting of a SQUID amplifier coupled to a Bulk Acoustic Wave resonator is investigated experimentally from the small to large signal regimes.
-Both parallel and series connection topologies of the system are verified.
+A quartz Bulk Acoustic Wave resonator is designed to coherently trap phonons in a way that they are well confined and immune to suspension losses so they exhibit extremely high acoustic $Q$-factors at low temperature, with $Q\times f$ products of order $10^{18}$ Hz.
+In this work we couple such a resonator to a SQUID amplifier and investigate effects in the strong signal regime.
+Both parallel and series connection topologies of the system are investigated.
 The study reveals significant non-Duffing response that is associated with the nonlinear characteristics of Josephson junctions.
 The nonlinearity provides quasi-periodic structure of the spectrum in both incident power and frequency.
-The result gives an insight into the open loop behaviour of a future Cryogenic Quartz Oscillator operating with a SQUID amplifier as the active device.
+The result gives an insight into the open loop behaviour of a future Cryogenic Quartz Oscillator in the strong signal regime.

-Devices with nonlinear properties are very valuable in many areas of physics.
-This includes quantum metrological applications where nonlinearities are employed to perform quantum state preparation\cite{Hofheinz:2009aa}.
-Another example is from the frequency control area, where nonlinear processes are used to to create a limit cycle in feedback frequency sources (oscillators) by transferring the main tone energy to higher harmonics.
-Despite the long history of classical feedback oscillators, the latter problem has recently emerged again for designing of Cryogenic Quartz Oscillators (CQO)\cite{Goryachev:2013ly}.
-Such oscillators are meant to employ ultra-high quality-factor Bulk Acoustic Wave (BAW) resonator\cite{Goryachev1,ScRep,quartzPRL} to achieve a new level of frequency stability for sources based on mechanical vibration.